OtherDevOpsGene/vagrant-starcanada/README.md

 # vagrant-starcanada
-Code supporting "Disposable Test Environments" from Star Canada 2015
+Code supporting my presentation on "Creating Disposable Test Environments with Vagrant and Puppet" from Star Canada 2015.